Noahv44/GUI-Project/DevNotebook.md

 - Camera view indicator shows current mode in UI

 Your Evaluation:
 Fantastic improvement!
-The close Player view makes aiming much more precise and immersive - feels like you're standing behind the ball.
+The close Player view makes aiming much more precise and immersive so it feels like you're standing behind the ball.
 The auto-follow during shots is cinematic and lets you watch your ball flight.
 Dynamic zoom when ball is in air is especially nice for wedge shots.
-The automatic mode switching works perfectly - no manual toggling needed.
+The automatic mode switching works perfectly so the no manual toggling needed.
 Camera smoothly returns to aiming position when ball stops.
 However, need a better way to see where the hole is from far away.

 ---